-Next Generation Technologies Fund – Formal verification of Network Control Protocols (High priority) (expired)
+Next Generation Technologies Fund – Formal verification of Network Control Protocols (High priority) (closed)

 The research will investigate formal methods to model and verify the dynamic processes of network control protocols to discover potential vulnerabilities.
 The vulnerabilities include qualitative (e.g. absence of bugs) as well as quantitative properties (e.g. timing and probabilistic analysis) of the protocols.

 This project should focus on the formal analysis of the protocol design and specifications rather than vendor-specific implementations.
 There are numerous network control protocols that can be formally verified.
 Specific interest lays with protocols in the Access-networks, IP routing and Transports protocols, including Open Shortest Path First (OSPF) and North/South Bound interfaces in SDN such as the OpenFlow protocol, and 4G/5G core mobile telecommunications protocols, such as Diameter.

 This opportunity is open to all registered Australian Universities and Australian Publicly Funded Research Agencies.

 - Successful applicants must be able to meet the milestones and timelines outlined in their submission.

 - Successful applicants must enter into a Data61 University Collaboration Agreement.

 - Successful applicants will enter into the appropriate contracting arrangement within 3 weeks of announcement.

 Proposals submitted will be assessed equally on the following criteria: